Brewtarget/brewtarget/dev-doc/database.markdown

 ## Schemas
 The second part of my solution was to create a method that could do on insert and write every column to the database.
 This was at first looking like a lot of unpleasant code, because I would have to basically write one method for each primitive, teach it about every column in the table, etc. I started looking at what we already had, and that is when I noticed the profusion of arrays, hashs, maps, etc. that we had written to solve this kind of problem.
 And yes, I take a lot of blame for that as I am probably the one who wrote the first one.

 This required a rethink, and I think I've come up with an elegant solution.
-I created three new classes (although the third class isn't done) for this: PropertySchema, TableSchema and DatabaseSchema.
+I created three new classes for this: PropertySchema, TableSchema and DatabaseSchema.

 ### PropertySchema
 This class defines a specific property, for example, `brewer`.
 It defines the property name (aka, the name of the property on the Recipe object), the database column name (see later explanations, because this got complex), the BeerXML property name, the type (eg, `string`), the default value and the size.
 The intent of this class is to define the mapping between a single property, its database column and the BeerXML property.

 As with many things, this class has grown more complex.
 To support multiple databases with different column names, or different type names, etc. I had to rethink and rework this approach.
 Now what happens is that I store all of the information for each database in the PropertySchema object.
 You can request the property definition for a specific database by using the `Brewtarget::DBType` enum type when calling the various methods on PropertySchema.
 The default is to the use the what ever `Brewtarget::dbType()` returns.

-I also think I need to move some of the work of creating the table definition into here.

-This work is still in progress.
-I need to play with alternate definitions to determine if this solution is the right one.
+Based on what I had to code later, I defined two initializers.
+One is for normal properties like `name` or `brewDate`.
+The other is intended for foreign keys, like `recipe_id` and `equipment_id`.
+I consider them both to be properties, but they have different uses and need different information.

-For the most part, there are setter and getter methods and not much else.
+There are the standard setter and getter methods and not much else.
 I expect most of the properties to be set when the object is created.

 ### TableSchema
 This class collects all the properties for a single table into one place, and provides some useful methods for querying information.
 It differentiates between properties and foreign keys.
 Generally speaking, we do not set the foreign keys when inserting the record into the database -- those relationships are typically handled in the higher level code.

 Each table in the database is represented by a TableSchema object.

-A TableSchema object contains two QMap objects: `m_properties` and `m_foreignKey`.
+A TableSchema object contains two QMap objects: `m_properties` and `m_foreignKeys`.
 The QMap objects map from the object property to the appropriate PropertySchema object for that property.
 I am overloading a little on the properties and foreign keys and this may change.

 The hard work in TableSchema is actually defining the table.
 It is up to the developer (me so far, and you if you want to modify tables) to create that QMap entry.
 This has resulted in a TableSchema.cpp already being quite long, and the associated header file isn't much better.